anton-rs/3074-invokers/README.md

 make cmd="forge script Deploy --sig 'deploy()' --rpc-url $RPC_URL --private-key $EXECUTOR_PRIVATE_KEY --broadcast"
 ```

+**Note:** if the `$RPC_URL` you're pointing to is on host, you should use http://host.docker.internal:8545 instead of http://localhost:8545.
+See Docker's networking docs [here](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host).

 #### 3. Test Invoker

 We can test the `BatchInvoker` by sending a transaction via the contract.